wonkodv/reqtrace/doc/requirements/DESIGN.md

 ### DSG_JOB_PARSE: Parse all Artefacts

-Parse the Artefacts
+Parse the Artefacts, see infos about (untraced) requirements and parsing errors

 Covers: UC_PARSE

-### DSG_JOB_PARSE_SOME: Parse a set of Artefacts

-Parse one or more Artefacts to make finding errors easier.

-Covers: UC_PARSE

 ### DSG_JOB_TRACE: Trace Requirements

-Trace Requirements
+Trace Requirements and view info about traced requirements and errors

-Covers: UC_TRACE
+Covers: UC_TMX

 ### DSG_JOB_FORMAT: Specify Format of Reports

-Specify the Format that results are presented in
+For each job, user can choose the format that results are presented in

 Covers:
 *   REQ_FORMATS: Well defined Formats

 ### DSG_JOB_FILE: Specify File to Store Reports in

-Specify the file that results are stored in, treating `-` as the stdout channel.
+For each job, user can choose the file, that results are stored in, treating `-` as the stdout channel.

 #### DSG_JOB_RETURN_CODE: Return Code Indicates if Tracing is Correct

-It can be specified for each job, if the return code should be set or not, allowing for example, to update the tmx without indicating an error if the tracing is not perfect yet.
+For each job, user can choose, if the return code should be set or not, allowing for example, to update the tmx without indicating an error if the tracing is not perfect yet.

-## DSG_TRACING_GRPAH: Tracing Graph
+## DSG_GRAPH: Artefact Graph

 The Class `Graph` holds a graph of `Artefact` objects as given by the Configuration.
-It computes which `Requirement`s are covered.

 Covers:
-*   ARCH_TRACING_GRAPH
+*   ARCH_GRAPH

-### DSG_TG_FORK: Trace Edge Groups
+### DSG_GRAPH_FORKS: Trace Edge Groups

 The Graph of artefacts has the following properties: